Feminism in Chile: History

 The Consejo Nacional de Mujeres maintained a home for girls attending the university in Santiago, and helped the women students in the capital city.
 There were nearly a 1,000 young women attending the University of Chile in the early 20th century.
 The conservative element of this club focused primarily on pursuing women's intellectual work, while later on, Consejo Nacional took more progressive ideas into account.
 Their members consisted of impressive middle class, aristocratic, woman who had a great deal of influence on their communities, including government and private sectors.
-Labarca wrote several interesting volumes— such as, Actividades femininas en Estados Unidos (1915), and Adónde va la mujer (1934).
+Labarca wrote several interesting volumes— such as, Actividades femeninas en Estados Unidos (1915), and ¿A dónde va la mujer?
+(1934).
 She was accompanied in her work by a circle of women, most, of whom were connected with educational work in Chile.
 Several women's periodicals were published in Chile during this period, one of note being El Pefleca, directed by Elvira Santa Cruz.
 Labarca is perhaps considered one of Chile's most prominent feminist leaders.

 In a 1922 address given before the Club de Señoras of Santiago, Chilean publisher Ricardo Salas Edwards stated the following: "There have been manifested during the last 25 years phenomena of importance that have bettered woman's general culture and the development of her independence.
 Among them were the spread of establishments for the primary and secondary education of women; the occupations that they have found themselves as the teachers of the present generation, which can no longer entertain a doubt of feminine intellectual capacity; the establishment of great factories and commercial houses, which have already given her lucrative employment, independent of the home; the organization of societies and clubs; and, finally, artistic and literary activities, or the catholic social action of the highest classes of women, which has been developed as a stimulus to the entire sex during recent years."

 Amanda Labarca initially thought that asking for suffrage in Chile was inappropriate.
 In 1914, she wrote, "I am not a militant feminist, nor am I a suffragist, for above all I am Chilean, and in Chile today the vote for women is out of order."
 This sentiment began to change as the post-World War I economic crisis hit, and more and more women were pushed into the working class.
 In order to complement this new economic responsibility, women began to fight for political, legal, and economic rights.
 In 1919, Labarca transformed the Ladies Reading Circle into the National Women's Council, which was informed by international women's councils.
 A new political body was formed in the early 1920s under the name of the Progressive Feminist Party with the purpose of gaining all the rights claimed by women.
 The platform was: